-Using the sample selected in section IV(B)(1) above, we were unable to determine the Scholarship payments tested were properly classified in the general ledger as tuition, books and fees payments and the corresponding general ledger bank account because of the lack of documentation provided
+Response: Using the sample selected in section IV(B)(1) above, we determined the Scholarship payments tested were properly classified in the general ledger as tuition, books and fees payments and the corresponding general ledger bank account.

 3. Determine whether the funds are posted to each student's tuition account/statement and whether the funds are deposited into the school's bank account.